DigitalOcean, Floating IP and VoIP

 inet 10.16.0.5 netmask 255.255.0.0 broadcast 10.16.255.255

-For test purpose I’ve installed Asterisk from the OS repository (apt-get install -yqq asterisk) and configured SIP client to register on 206.189.246.114.
-No luck as expected, SIP packets does not flowing properly:
+For testing purposes, I installed Asterisk from the OS repository (apt-get install -yqq asterisk) and configured a SIP client to register to the Floating IP 206.189.246.114.
+As expected, this initial attempt was unsuccessful, with SIP packets not flowing correctly:

 externip=206.189.246.114